lenakmeth/telicity_classification/README.md

 * `num_epochs`: Recommended 2-4.
 Default: _4_
 * `batch_size`: Default: _32_
 * `verb_segment_ids`: Whether we use token_type_ids or not to mark the verb position.
 Default: _no_.
 ATTN: RoBERTa + Camembert models do NOT support token_type_ids, always pass _no_.
 Also, the flag is NOT a boolean True/False, it's yes/no.
+* `training`: Whether we train the model or load a model from the checkpoints folder.